 Raising funds for Alzheimers Society and the RNLI, you can donate to her fundraisers here.

 I’ve been surfing on and off for the past 25 years and in May 2017, I started sea swimming.
-As a Salty Seabird, based in Brighton and Hove, I have swum through two winters and am nearing the end of my third.
+As a Salty Seabird, based in Brighton and Hove, I have swum through three winters and am almost out on the warmer side of my fourth.
+And in case you're wondering, no, it doesn't get easier.
+You just know what to expect and what to wear before and after to limit the pain!

-The sea, swimming and this challenge were all things I chatted to my Grandma about on our video calls throughout each week.
-She thought I was mad but was incredibly proud of what I was hoping to achieve.
-She’s always been my biggest supporter.
-My Grandma had Alzheimer’s and, although she has recently passed from Covid-19 (aged 95), her Alzheimer’s was not going to go away.
-She was a strong, capable lady and we always had an incredibly close bond.
-I have too many memories to mention but many involved swimming; from her taking me for my weekly swimming lesson when I was small to me teaching her to swim when I was a teenager.
+Grandma had Alzheimer’s and, although she died of Covid-19 (aged 95), this disease was not going to go away.
+She was a strong, capable lady and I am proud to say we always had an incredibly close bond.
+I have too many memories to mention but many involved swimming, from her taking me for my weekly lesson when I was small, to me teaching her to swim when I was a teenager.
 Treasured times.
-She was excited and proud that I was nearing the end of my 365 days of sea swimming so I’m now even more determined to complete this challenge for her.
+She was excited and proud that I was nearing the end of the 365 days of sea swimming (when she died) and I know she would have been overwhelmed by the support everyone showed.

 Alzheimer’s Society is transforming the landscape of dementia forever.
 Until the day they find a cure, they will create a society where those affected by dementia are supported and accepted, able to live in their community without fear or prejudice.

 I'd like to take this opportunity to thank you, in advance, for your incredible support of these two charities.

 Ruth is continuing to swim in the sea every day and raise funds for Alzheimers Society and the RNLI.

 Vean Changing Robe